zulip/zulip/docs/production/upgrade.md

    correctly.

 6. [Upgrade from Ubuntu 16.04 to
-   18.04](#upgrading-from-ubuntu-1604-xenial-to-1804-bionic), so
+   18.04](#upgrading-from-ubuntu-1604-xenial-to-1804-bionic), the next
-   that you are running a supported operating system.
+   in chain of upgrades leading to a supported operating system.

 ### Upgrading from Debian 11 to 12